 - Oregon Health & Science University

 This topic will discuss the diagnosis, clinical course, and management of occiput transverse (OT) position.
-OT position is unrelated to transverse lie, in which the long axis of the fetal body is perpendicular to that of the mother.
+OT position describes the specific way that the presenting fetal head is rotated and is unrelated to transverse lie, in which the long axis of the fetal body is perpendicular to that of the mother.
 (See "Transverse fetal lie".)

-Digital examination — The diagnosis of OT is generally based on findings from the transvaginal digital examination.
+Digital examination — Intrapartum diagnosis of OT is generally based on findings from the transvaginal digital examination.
 The fetal sagittal suture and fontanelles (figure 1) are palpable in the transverse diameter of the pelvis.
 The fetal ears can be palpated superiorly under the symphysis and inferiorly above the sacrum/coccyx.
-If the occiput (posterior fontanelle) is on the mother's left side, the position is LOT; if the occiput (posterior fontanelle) is on the mother’s right side, the position is ROT (figure 2).
+If the fetal occiput (posterior fontanelle) is on the mother's left side, the position is left occiput transverse (LOT); if the occiput (posterior fontanelle) is on the mother’s right side, the position is right occiput transverse (ROT) (figure 2).

-Ultrasound examination — While digital vaginal examination of fetal position has been the accepted standard for diagnosis, there is evidence to suggest that ultrasound assessment of fetal position can be more consistent .
+Ultrasound examination — While digital vaginal examination of fetal position has been the accepted standard for diagnosis, ultrasound assessment of fetal position appears to be more accurate .
 Either transabdominal, transvaginal, or transperineal ultrasound can be employed, though at least one group reported greater success using a transvaginal approach .
-If ultrasound is used to determine fetal positon, the obstetric provider should receive specialized training for the procedure and undergo supervision by a more experienced diagnostician until he/she develops proficiency.
+If ultrasound is used to determine fetal position, the obstetric provider should receive specialized training for the procedure and undergo supervision by a more experienced diagnostician until he/she develops proficiency.